Bucur Church

-Bucur Church is a church which formerly served as the chapel for the Radu Vodă Monastery.
+Bucur Church (Biserica Bucur) is a Romanian Orthodox church located at 33 Radu Vodă Street, in Sector 4, Bucharest, Romania.
+It formerly served as the chapel for the Radu Vodă Monastery.

 There is no exact date for the building of the church and this has been the subject of much discussion among Romanian historians.
 For a long time, many historians have insisted that the building is in a style specific to the 18th century, while others have held to the legend which claims that the church was built by the shepherd Bucur, whose name is also associated with the name of the city of Bucharest.
-The church is first recorded on a map drawn up between 1844 and 1846 with the name of the Bucur Church.
+The church is first recorded on a map drawn up between 1844 and 1846 with the name of Bucur Church.

-Address

-Radu Vodă Street, no. 33, Sector 4, Bucharest.

 History

 In the past, the church was located on the same hill as the Radu Vodă Monastery.
 In the 18th century the hill was divided in half to allow the building of a street through the middle.

 Although the church is recorded in a number of texts by both Romanian and foreign authors as having been built by the founder of Bucharest, the shepherd Bucur, later researchers have concluded that the building was constructed in the 17th century, and rebuilt in the first half of the 18th.
 Other researchers have established that the church was built in the first half of the 17th century to serve as the chapel to the Radu Vodă Monastery.
 There are also opinions of still other researchers who maintain that the church was built in 1416 by Mircea the Elder.

 The church was restored between 1909 and 1910, when certain changes were made to the exterior.